Transmission/Communication Medium or Channel:

 • Structure:

-• An important form of microwave system is a satellite system, which is essentially a microwave system plus a large repeater as satellite in the sky.
-The signals transmitted by earth stations are received, amplified, and retransmitted to other earth stations by the satellite which acts as a repeater.
+• An important form of microwave system is a satellite system, which is essentially a microwave system plus a large repeater as a satellite in the sky.
+The signals transmitted by earth stations are received, amplified, and retransmitted to other earth stations by the satellite, which acts as a repeater.

-• The bandwidth of microwave systems is subdivided into channels of 10s of MHz each, providing data rates in order of 100s of mbps.
+• The bandwidth of microwave systems is subdivided into channels of 10s of MHz each, providing data rates in the order of 100s of Mbps.
 Because of their high bandwidths, satellites are capable of supporting an enormous number and variety of channels, including TV, telephone, and data.

-• Microwave transmission occurs through two ways – (i) Through unidirectional antenna and (ii) Through artificial satellite relay.
+• Microwave transmission occurs in two ways: (i) through a unidirectional antenna and (ii) through an artificial satellite relay.

-• (i) Microwave antenna are two types: the parabolic dish antenna and the horn antenna .
+• (i) Microwave antennas are of two types: the parabolic dish antenna and the horn antenna.

 • A parabolic dish antenna is based on the geometry of the parabola.
 Every line parallel to the line of symmetry reflects off the curve at angles such that all the lines intersect in